MGH-Physics/mgh-website/content/pages/home.md

 subtitle: "Need help studying for a physics test or contest?
 You've come to the right place."

 meta:
-  description: This is a meta description.
+  description: A Student Run Organization at California High School
-  title: The Ultimate Gatsby Starter
+  title: mgh Physics Club
 ---

 # Mission Statement